agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 few.
 Efficient integration, processing, filtering, and dissimination of this data is necessary to avoid the familiar problem of "swimming in data and drowning in noise" (CITE).
-This task is especially challenging in our setting because agents will tend to have only incomplete or out of date information, and different sources of the same data may be contradictory, e.g. first responders may receive contradictory reports about whether a structure is occupied.
+This task is especially challenging in our setting because agents will often work with incomplete or out of date information, and different sources of the same data may be contradictory, e.g. first responders may receive contradictory reports about whether a structure is occupied.
 One